cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

    Creates a new Poisson random number generator to check the probability of 1 event (\ :java:ref:`k <getK()>`\ ) to happen at each time interval.

    :param lambda: the average number of events that happen at each 1 time unit.
+If one considers the unit as minute, this value means the average number of arrivals at each minute.
    :param seed: the seed to initialize the uniform random number generator

    **See also:** :java:ref:`.setK(int)`, :java:ref:`.setLambda(double)`